ibexa/documentation-developer/docs/guide/search/elastic.md

     #### Enable debugging

     In a staging environment, you can log messages about the status of communication with Elasticsearch.
     You can then use Symfony Profiler to review the logs.

     By default, debugging is disabled.
 To enable debugging, you can toggle either of the following two settings:

     ``` yaml
     <connection_name>:
         # ...
         debug:	<true/false>
         trace:	<true/false>
     ```

     - `debug` logs basic information about a request, such as request status and time.
-    - `trace` logs additional information, such as steps to reproduce an an exact copy of a query.
+    - `trace` logs additional information, such as steps to reproduce an exact copy of a query.

     !!! tip

         Make sure that you disable debugging in a production environment.

-    #### Configure field type mappings
+    ### Configure field type mapping templates

     Before you can re-index the eZ Platform data, so that Elasticsearch can search through its contents, you must define an index template.
-    Templates instruct Elasticsearch to recognise eZ Platform Fields as specific data types, based on, for example, a field name.
+    Templates instruct Elasticsearch to recognize eZ Platform Fields as specific data types, based on, for example, a field name.
     They help you prevent Elasticsearch from using the dynamic field mapping feature to create type mappings automatically.
     You can create several field type mapping templates for each index, for example, to define settings that are specific for different languages.
     When you establish a relationship between a field mapping template and a connection, you can apply several templates, too.

-    ##### Define a template
+    #### Define a template

     To define a field mapping template, you must provide a number of settings under the `index_templates` key.
     The structure of the template is as follows:

     ``` yaml
     ez_platform_elastic_search_engine:
         # ...
         index_templates:
             <index_template_name>:
                 patterns:
                 # ...
                 settings:
                 # ...
                 mappings:
+                # ...
     ```

     Set a unique name for the template and configure the following keys:

     - `patterns` - A list of wildcards that Elasticsearch uses to match the field mapping template to an index.
     If you use the `_location_*` wildcard as a pattern, the settings and mappings listed below apply to all indexes whose names are prefixed with the word "location".

         You can use the `patterns` setting when your data contains content in different languages.
-      You can create index templates with settings that apply to a specific language only, for example to eliminate stop words from the index, or help divide concatenations.
+        You can create index templates with settings that apply to a specific language only, for example, to eliminate stop words from the index, or help divide concatenations.
         You use patterns to identify index templates that contain settings specific for a given language:

       ``` yaml
       ez_platform_elastic_search_engine:
         # ...
         index_templates:
             default_en_us:
                 patterns: ['default_*', '*eng_us*'']
                 # ...
       ```

     - `settings` - Settings under this key control all aspects related to an index.
     For more information and a list of available settings, see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/index-modules.html#index-modules-settings).

         For example, you can define settings that convert text into a format that is optimized for search, like a normalizer that changes a case of all phrases in the index:

       ``` yaml
         ez_platform_elastic_search_engine:
             # ...
                 index_templates:
                     default:
                         # ...
                         settings:
                             analysis:
                                 normalizer:
                                     lowercase_normalizer:
                                         type: custom
                                         char_filter: []
                                         filter: lowercase
                                         # ...
       ```

     - `mappings` - Settings under this key define mapping for fields in the index.
     For more information about mappings, see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/mapping.html).

         When you create a custom index template, with settings for your own field and document types, make sure that it contains mappings for all searchable fields that are available in eZ Platform.
         For an example of default configuration with a list of searchable fields, see [Default configuration](https://github.com/ezsystems/ezplatform-elastic-search-engine/blob/v1.0.0/src/bundle/Resources/config/default-config.yaml).

-    ##### Fine-tune the search results
+    #### Fine-tune the search results

     Your search results can be adjusted by configuring additional parameters.
     For a list of available mapping parameters and their usage, see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/mapping-params.html).

     For example, you can apply a mapping parameter, in this case, a normalizer, to a specific mapping under the `dynamic_templates` key:

     ``` yaml
     ez_platform_elastic_search_engine:
         # ...
         index_templates:
             default:
                 # ...
                 mappings:
                     # ...
                     dynamic_templates:
                         - ez_string:
                             match: "*_s"
                             mapping:
                             type: keyword
                             normalizer: lowercase_normalizer
                         # ...
     ```

     You can also set a boosting factor for a specific field.